chloeekk/chloeekk.github.io/posts/cli-vs-gui-vs-skills/index.md

 Efficient task execution no longer depends on a single interface, but is achieved through the decoupling of the following layers:

 * **Skills:** Functional modules of AI that translate natural language requests into machine-executable logical steps.
+These Skills are essentially packaged [agents](https://chloevolution.com/posts/agent-vs-knowledge-base/) - autonomous decision-making entities that combine reasoning capabilities with tool access.
 * **CLI (Command Line):** A high-precision execution channel responsible for handling large-scale, high-load underlying tasks in the background.
 * **GUI (Graphical Interface):** The familiar interface of icons and windows, now primarily responsible for monitoring and validation, providing visual feedback of final results.